What is pancreatic pseudocysts?

-Pseudocysts of the pancreas are abnormal collections of fluid, dead tissue, pancreatic enzymes, and blood that can lead to a painful mass in the pancreas.
-Pseudocysts usually develop several weeks after an episode of acute pancreatitis (a sudden, painful inflammation of the pancreas).
-Alcoholism also contributes to the risk of pseudocysts of the pancreas.
-Other, more rare causes include abdominal trauma and gallbladder disease.
+Pseudocysts of the pancreas are abnormal collections of fluid, dead tissue, pancreatic enzymes and blood that can lead to a painful mass in the pancreas.
+If left untreated or unmonitored, pseudocysts can rupture, causing extreme pain, blood loss and infection.

 Northwell Health’s Pancreas Disease Center has extensive experience in the surgical treatment of pancreatic pseudocysts.
 Our skilled staff of surgeons, gastroenterologists, endocrinologists, pain specialists, dietitians, social workers and nurse practitioners are dedicated to setting you on a path of health and wellness through innovative treatments and customized care.

-The following are the most common symptoms of pseudocysts of the pancreas.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of pseudocysts of the pancreas:

 - Abdominal pain